 Two things you have to remember about maintenance is that this plant will need fertilizer every spring, preferably something of the organic variety, and that it will need maintenance every fall – a cutting back of the older stems to the ground.

-You can use bypass pruners to do this, and be very careful not to damage any new growth.
+You can use bypass pruning tools to do this, and be very careful not to damage any new growth.

-Cardinal flower is a member of the Lobelia family.
-Lobelia like rich, moist well drained soil.
-In their natural setting they are found near streams, ponds and boggy areas.
+Cardinal flower is a member of the Lobelia family and Lobelia like rich, moist, well drained soil.
+In their natural setting they are found near streams, ponds, and boggy areas.
 They do like to stay on the moist side.

-It will self sow, however, division in spring or fall is a better way to ensure you'll have an abundant supply of red flowers year after year.
+These plants will self sow but division in spring or fall is a better way to ensure you’ll have an abundant supply of red flowers year after year.
 You can prune after the first flush of flowers to encourage a second blooming.